varqa-abyaneh/Papers/Paper_1/README.md

 *Tab: Figure 5 & Table 3 information*

 The input data is given on the top table.
-These can paramters can be put into the "Setup" parameters and then the code can be run.
+These can parameters can be put into the "Setup" parameters and then the code can be run.
 You will obtain the relevant information.

 * Printed leakage (calibration impacting Table 3 results)
 * Printed leakage (calibration impacting plot of Figure 5)

 *Tab: Convergence Testing*

 The input data is given in the tables.
-These can paramters can be put into the "Setup" parameters and then the code can be run.
+These can parameters can be put into the "Setup" parameters and then the code can be run.
 You will obtain the relevant information outputs in the table showing the convergence analysis.

-*Additionl comment*
+*Additional comment*

 There is a line in the code "qf.graphic_manual_2D_evolve(num_time_steps, psi_2D_t, X_ext, Y_ext, deltaT)" that has been commented out.
 You can uncomment this and it will show you a plot of the evolution of the 2-dimensional wavefunction with time.
 This is a visual aid to show how the wavefunction spreads with time.